leancamp/organisers-guide/Organisers Guide.md

 Typically, we work with universities or training facilities.
 They're usually quite keen to work with us to be more closely connected with entrepreneurs, because they tend to be good citizens, and also because we offer their students authentic exposure to a leading entrepreneurial community.

-For universities, we normally offer an allocation of free tickets for their students, plus give even more students access as volunteers.
+For university entrepreneurship societies, we normally offer an allocation of free tickets for their students, plus give even more students access as volunteers.

 ### Getting the go from Hosting Partners

 As soon as you have your Advisor, we’re going to build a localised buzz around all our possible venue partners, letting them know who the prior hosts were and how they benefitted.

 We usually go with the first that comes back saying, "Great!
 Let's do it.
 What do you need?"
-This means they're a true partner and will align with us, work with us well and generally our life easier.
-(As opposed to people who don't get it and start treating it like a negotiation.)
+This means they're a true partner and will align with us, work with us well and generally make our life easier.
+(As opposed to people who don't think of it as a common goal and start treating it like a negotiation.)

 To get a venue partner in cities where we're not well-recognised, we need to do some social engineering.
 This has two parts:

 1. We create a sense of excitement.
 This is done by activating as many introduction as possible to the same people and organisations.
 If a potential partner hears about us from more and more people, they are more likely to get excited about the possibility.
 When people keep hearing about Leancamp, they know it'll be significant so are more likely to act.
 Name dropping our partners in other cities and our past supporters is helpful, but set expectations to be about building community, not having famous people show up.
 2. We create a sense of urgency.
 We are clear that we are approaching multiple partners, but there can be only one, and we'll work with whoever sees mutual benefit and wants to start right away.
-Universities are competitive so will often act on the basis of getting in first.
-(This can also backfire, so we must quickly emphasise the inclusive aspects later, and make specific efforts to include the faculty and community around venues that didn’t get to host.)
+Universities can be competitive so will often act on the basis of getting in first.
+(This can also backfire if they want to exclude their rivals, so we must quickly emphasise the inclusive aspects later, and make specific efforts to include the faculty and community around venues that didn’t get to host.)

-It's fine to email them cold, but ideally, you can get warm introductions through the ambassador network and the Leancamp Leaders, so share the list of venues with them.
+It's fine to email them cold, but ideally, you can get warm introductions through the ambassador network and the Leancamp Leaders, so share the list of your target venues with everyone on Slack in #leaders so we can find good connections in.

 # Learning from the metrics